CIMAdevelopment/CIMAdb/README.md

 ## ParseCommands

-allows you to execute multiple commands at once by giving it a list containing dicts which contain the commands
+Allows you to execute multiple commands at once by giving it a list containing dicts which contain the commands

 ## CheckIfRequiredArgsGiven:
-checks if the commands contain the required arguments return codes:
+Checks if the commands contain the required arguments.
+Return codes:

 + -5: Table/Entry/Key Already exists

 + -4: Table/Entry/Key Doesn't exists

-+ -3: missing command
++ -3: Missing command

-+ -2: argument is invalid
++ -2: Argument is invalid

-+ -1: missing arguments
++ -1: Missing arguments

-+ 0: error that aint really bad
++ 0: Error that aint really bad

-+ 1: command was succesfull
++ 1: Command was succesfull